The international forward guidance transmission under a global liquidity trap: Conclusions

 \section{Conclusions}

-This paper studied the effect of FG of monetary policy in a two-country NK model.
-While the effectiveness of FG has been discussed in the closed-economy NK model, it is unclear how FG affects the international transmission mechanism of monetary policy through a change in the exchange rate.
-How does the effect of FG in one country lead to spillovers in other countries?
-This possibility is not fully explained in the previous literature.
-This paper filled this theoretical gap in the NK model.
-Also, after the turmoil of the financial crisis originated in the US in 2008, it appears that the central banks in advanced countries adopted the zero interest rate policy as one of the tools of unconventional monetary policy.
-Recently, the large shocks associated with the COVID-19 pandemic force the central banks to again adopt the ZIP to recover the economy from a severe recession.
-These facts motivated this study.
+This paper studied the effect of FG on international monetary transmission in a two-country NK model.
+While the effectiveness of FG has been discussed in the closed-economy NK model, it is still unclear how it affects the international transmission mechanism of monetary policy.
+In what ways do the effects of FG in one country affect other countries?
+Previous literature does not fully explain this possibility.
+Our study filled a gap in the canonical two-country NK model.
+Furthermore, following the turmoil of the financial crisis that began in the United States in 2008, it appears that central banks in advanced countries adopted the ZIRP as one of their unconventional monetary policies.
+Recently, the large shocks associated with the COVID-19 pandemic forced central banks to reintroduce the ZIRP to help the economy recover from a severe recession.
+These facts encouraged this study.

-The findings of this paper are threefold as follows.
-First, the magnitude of the CRRA of household consumption plays an important role in determining the beggar-thy-neighbor and prosper-thy-neighbor effects in foreign economies.
-On the one hand, when households engage in risk-averse behavior, home FG has a negative economic effect on a foreign country with a symmetric economic structure.
-On the other hand, when households engage in risk-averse behavior, it has the opposite economic effect.
-Second, if households are risk-averse and the central bank's objective is to minimize the welfare loss of individual countries, then both countries would be better off adopting FG policies.
-Moreover, it is more likely that the home country will adopt a policy of extending the duration of FG than the foreign country.
-Third, there is a possibility of an FG bargaining situation in which the central banks of each country cooperate to adopt the same FG extension period or, conversely, one of the central banks deviates from policy coordination.
+The three main findings of this study are as follows.
+First, the magnitude of the CRRA parameter is important in determining the beggar-thy-neighbor and prosper-thy-neighbor effects in foreign economies when the home country only faces the ZLB.
+In other words, when the CRRA coefficient is less than one, home FG has a negative economic effect on the foreign country with a symmetrical economic structure.
+In contrast, if the CRRA coefficient is greater than unity, home FG has the opposite economic effect on its counterpart country.
+Second, both countries may benefit from adopting only the home country's FG policies when the home central bank only faces the ZLB.
+Furthermore, extending the duration of FG over its counterpart will result in a duration of FG that minimizes the home country's welfare loss.
+Third, we address the potential benefit of the FG interaction effect between two countries.
+Thus, we argue the possibility that by adopting the same duration of FG quarters, home and foreign central banks can benefit from monetary policy coordination.